-The Eleventh Circuit did not grant Mr. Mason a new trial becuase it found that the illegal evidence did not impact the decision to sentence Mr. Mason to death.
-Since that decision, however, Judge Little has conceded that the evidence in the case case does not support the death penalty.
+The Eleventh Circuit did not grant Mr. Mason a new trial because it found that the illegal evidence did not impact the decision to sentence Mr. Mason to death.
+After that decision, however, Judge Little conceded that the evidence in the case case did not support the death penalty.

-Mr. Mason is black and the victim in this case is white.
-The Madison County District Attorney's Office, which prosecuted Mr. Mason, has discriminated against African Americans during jury selection in other capital cases.
-In Mr. Mason's case, lawyers asked the Alabama Supreme Court to stay his execution because the prosecutor engaged in similar conduct at his trial.
-The court refused to do so this morning.
+Mr. Mason is Black and the victim in this case is white.
+The Madison County District Attorney’s Office, which prosecuted Mr. Mason, discriminated against African Americans during jury selection in other capital cases.
+In Mr. Mason’s case, lawyers asked the Alabama Supreme Court to stay his execution because the prosecutor engaged in similar conduct at his trial.
+The court refused to do so.

 Governor Bentley denied Judge Little’s request to commute Derrick Mason’s sentence to life imprisonment without parole.

-Eddie Powell was executed on June 16, 2011, despite credible evidence that he was mentally retarded.
+Eddie Powell was executed on June 16, 2011, despite credible evidence of his intellectual disability.

 Eddie Powell was sentenced to death in 1995.
-In 2002, the United States Supreme Court ruled in Atkins v.
-Virginia that it is unconstitutional to execute people with mental retardation.
-Mr. Powell may be the first person executed in Alabama since Atkins where there is credible evidence of mental retardation but the death row prisoner nonetheless was denied an evidentiary hearing in any court.
+In 2002, the Supreme Court ruled in Atkins v.
+Virginia that it is unconstitutional to execute people with intellectual disability.
+Mr. Powell may be the first person executed in Alabama since Atkins where there is credible evidence of intellectual disability but the death row prisoner nonetheless was denied an evidentiary hearing in any court.

-Eddie Powell was diagnosed with mental retardation in the fifth grade and placed in special education classes, where he worked hard but could not keep up with other students, and functioned at only a third-grade level in the seventh grade.
+Eddie Powell was diagnosed with intellectual disability in the fifth grade and placed in special education classes, where he worked hard but could not keep up with other students, and functioned at only a third-grade level in the seventh grade.

-Eddie Powell was not permitted to present in any court detailed evidence from teachers, doctors, neighbors, friends and family, or neuropsychological testing showing his adult IQ is in the range of mental retardation, because an Alabama trial court summarily dismissed his mental retardation claim without hearing any evidence.
+Eddie Powell was not permitted to present in any court detailed evidence from teachers, doctors, neighbors, friends and family, or neuropsychological testing showing his adult IQ is in the range of intellectual disability, because an Alabama trial court summarily dismissed his intellectual disability claim without hearing any evidence.
 No state or federal court gave Mr. Powell a hearing on the merits of his claim.

 Mr. Powell’s lawyers presented these facts to Alabama Governor Robert Bentley, who denied clemency.

-That the state and federal courts never afforded Mr. Powell any opportunity to prove that he should be exempt from the death penalty because he is mentally retarded marks a major setback in enforcing constitutional protections for people whose "disabilities in areas of reasoning, judgment, and control of their impulses," mean that "they do not act with the level of moral culpability that characterizes the most serious adult criminal conduct."
+That the state and federal courts never afforded Mr. Powell any opportunity to prove that he should be exempt from the death penalty because he has intellectual disability marks a major setback in enforcing constitutional protections for people whose “disabilities in areas of reasoning, judgment, and control of their impulses,” mean that “they do not act with the level of moral culpability that characterizes the most serious adult criminal conduct.”

 Jason Williams was executed on May 19, 2011, using a new drug protocol that Alabama officials hastily substituted and refused to disclose after their supply of lethal-injection drugs was confiscated by the federal Drug Enforcement Agency.
 Alabama Governor Robert Bentley denied clemency despite the unprecedented lack of transparency and allegations of wrongdoing by state officials and ignored compelling evidence about Mr. Williams’s background.